v38armageddon/armaWebsites/README.md

 ```

 ## Contribute
-armaWebsites is open to all contributions !
+armaWebsites is open to all contributions!
 You can read more in the CONTRIBUTE file.